 Wear Safety goggles (must comply with ANS Z87.1) at all times.
+Everyday eyeglasses only have impact resistant lenses, they are NOT safety glasses.
 Also, use face or dust mask if cutting operation is dusty, and ear protectors (plugs or muffs) during extended periods of operation.